top of page

 Photo by Marie-Pier Frigon

-alternative weekly, and my dialog and lyrics have been performed on stage and in night clubs.
+My dialog and lyrics have been performed on stage and in night clubs.
 My writing has won awards from the National Federation of Press Women, New Mexico Press Women, and the New Mexico Music Industry Association.
 I am a member of the American Society of Composers, Authors and Publishers (ASCAP) as a lyricist and SouthWest Writers.
-I have a BA in Theatre from Arizona State University.
-I live in Albuquerque, New Mexico.
+I have a BA in Theatre from Arizona State University and live in Albuquerque, New Mexico, with my husband and two cats.

 Bio